abdullahjan007/Aws/README.md

 we then get the ec2 instance id.. in the same way we get the id of volumes and snapshots<br></br>
 then we check if snapshot isn't atatched to any volume then just delete it<br></br>
 in the same way we check if snapshot is attached to volume but that volume isn't attached to any instance then we also delete it<br></br>
+We can also trigger this lambda function with cloudwatch.. in cloudwatch we go to event tabs..then set a rule like schedule everyday and that's it<br></br>